martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 provided that the secondary origin is also in the certificate provided during the TLS [I-D.ietf-tls-tls13] handshake.

-In many cases, origins will wish to maintain separate certificates for different origins but still desire the benefits of a shared HTTP connection.
+In many cases, servers will wish to maintain separate certificates for different origins but still desire the benefits of a shared HTTP connection.
 Similarly, servers may require clients to present authentication, but have different requirements based on the content the